microsoft/pxt-adafruit/docs/projects/lucky-wheel/code.md

 ## Step 3

-Create another variable named "times" and drag it below the delay block.
-This variable will control how long the number wheel spins.
+Create another variable named `times` and drag it below the delay block.
+This variable will control how long the wheel spins.

 ```blocks
 let delay = 0